Carly Boeselt, Owner, MA, LPC

 We go about our day holding on to the pain of the past or the uncertainty of the future, with the deep fear that we are the only ones struggling.
 Let me be the first to tell you, that you are not alone.
 Taking the journey of mental health can be scary, but with the right tools – and a good sense of humor – there is nothing you cannot accomplish.
 Pain and suffering do not get to define who we are as people, we do.
 If you are looking to make a lasting change in your life, allow me to be your guide.
 I work with people from all walks of life who are struggling to see the light in their life.
 I use different techniques from EMDR, DBT, CBT, Solution Focused, REBT, Psychodynamic, and many more.
 The first step, as always, is getting to know each other and building up a relationship.
 Therapy works best when it happens naturally in a safe and welcoming environment.
 I work with my clients to develop a stronger sense of emotional intelligence to build up their relationship with themselves.
 We work in a judgment-free zone where we can talk about any problem that you are facing.
 A willingness to challenge yourself, time, and self-compassion is all that I ask from my clients.
 Life’s issues are serious, but that doesn’t mean we can’t laugh while we fix them.

-Offering in-person sessions at our Denver location on Mondays & Thursdays and online sessions
+Offering in-person sessions at our Denver location on Thursday evenings, online other days

 Rebecca Ackerman, LPC